 It covers the basic State Pension, for people who reached State Pension age before 6 April 2016.
-And the new State Pension, for people who reached State Pension age on or after 6 April 2016.
+It also covers the new State Pension, for people who reached State Pension age on or after 6 April 2016.

-Last review date: April 2023 Next review date: April 2024
+Last review date: April 2024 Next review date: April 2025